yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 <div class="try-it">
   <h2>Try It: Refactor into a Form</h2>
-  <p>Go back to the Glitch project where we asked your user for four different inputs.
+  <p>Go back to the repl.it project where we asked your user for four different inputs.
 Refactor it so that the inputs are wrapped in a form.
 Make sure it has the same functionality it did before your refactor!</p>
 </div>

 Take some time to put together everything we've learned today and complete the practice below.

 <div class="practice">
   <h2>Practice: Forms</h2>
-  <p>Create a new Glitch project.
+  <p>Create a new repl.it project.
 Don't forget to add the script tag for jQuery!
 You can copy and paste that line from a previous project.</p>

   <div class="challenge-container mild-heat">
     <p class="spicy-click">Click here for a Mild Challenge 🌶</p>